 If you want to get control of your drinking then you should vary what you drink.
 If you are drinking wine, then after each glass of wine order a glass of orange juice.
 Or lemonade, sparkling water, or any other non-alcoholic drink.
-If you normally drink beer, then alternate with a shandy, a mix of beer and lemonade.
+If you normally drink beer, then alternate with a light or zero beer.
 It looks the same, lets you fit in, but it greatly slows down your alcohol consumption.

 Keep a diary

 To really control your drinking it is a good idea to keep a drinking diary.
 Every day, right down what you drank the previous day.
 Write down what it was, the number of units, where you consumed it, and why you drank it.
 One day a week add up all the units and note how many units you have drunk that week.
 You can then compare week to week, and month-to-month, and see if your drinking is getting worse or better.
 Then every month, compare your actual drinking with your planned drinking, and adjust one of them.